Xilinx/Embedded-Design-Tutorials/docs/Feature_Tutorials/debuggable_fsbl/debuggable-fsbl.md

    |                             | Architecture                              | 64-bit                     |
    | Templates                   | Available templates                       | Zynq MP FSBL               |

-    > Note: We don't create boot components in this example to save build time.
-If the default FSBL is needed, please check **Generate Boot Components**.
+    **Note:** To save build time, boot components are not created in this example.
+If the default FSBL is needed, check **Generate Boot Components**.

 5. Click **Finish**.
 The Vitis IDE creates the system project and the FSBL application.

 By default, the FSBL is configured to show basic print messages.
 Next, you will modify the FSBL build settings to enable debug prints.
 For a list of the possible debug options for FSBL, refer to the `src/xfsbl_debug.h` file.